linz/basemaps/docs/user-guide/use-in-esri-software/README.md

 - [How to add LINZ Aerial Imagery Basemaps to ArcGIS Online][1]
 - [How to add imagery captured during an emergency to ArcGIS][2]
-- [How to manually add an individual imagery layer (or basemap layers) from LINZ Basemaps to ArcGIS][3]
+- [How to add an individual basemap or imagery layer from LINZ Basemaps to ArcGIS][3]
 - [How to add LINZ Imagery Basemaps to your AGOL basemaps][4]

 [1]: how-to-add-linz-aerial-imagery-basemaps-to-arcgis-online/README.md